viralmakwana/ansible-jboss/README.md

-This is a repo, for deploying JBoss EAP, with JBoss JDG modules.
+This is a simple playbook for deploying JBoss EAP in domain mode, with JBoss JDG modules running in Client/Server mode.
-In this configuration, EAP will be running as the server, and we rely on the external connectors: Hot Rod, Memcached or REST to access the cache from the application.
+This deployment does not include the software as you need a valid subscription if using RedHat provided binaries.
+When you have the relevant software place the software place the JBoss EAP + JBoss JDG modules into:

-The software being used here, is from Red Hat and for obvious reasons has not been included.
-You will need to ensure that a files directory exists, in the roles/<role_being_used> path and place the relevant software therin.
-Also ensure that you are using your own hosts file.
+roles/$ROLE/files.
+Due to the nature of the playbook, ansible should automatically pickup these files when the playbook is run.
+Also ensure that the hosts file corresponds to your environment.
+This playbook will not run on Ubuntu/Debian/Arch flavors of Linux due to a conditonal check in the playbook.
+If required this can be removed so it can run on other environments.